-- 2.14 The Council needs to produce a new Local Plan as the need for new homes as calculated by the Government's standard method is significantly higher than the current housing target as set out in the Core Strategy.
+- 2.14 The Three Rivers Core Strategy was adopted in 2011 prior to the publication of the NPPF in 2012 and has a housing target of 180 new homes per year.
+In 2013 the Development Management Policies LDD was adopted, followed by the Site Allocations LDD in 2014. - 2.15 The Council needs to produce a new Local Plan as the need for new homes as calculated by the Government's standard method is significantly higher than the current housing target as set out in the Core Strategy.
 The uplift in need cannot be met through the current spatial strategy.
-The preparation and adoption of a new Local Plan is recognised as a corporate priority for the Council. - 2.15 The Council carried out a Regulation 18, Issues and Options consultation from July to September 2017.
+The preparation and adoption of a new Local Plan is recognised as a corporate priority for the Council. - 2.16 The Council carried out a Regulation 18 consultation in July 2021 on the draft Local Plan preferred policy options and sites for potential allocations.
+Prior to this, the Council held a Regulation 18, Issues and Options consultation from July to September 2017.
 A non-statutory Potential Sites' consultation was conducted from October to December 2018.
 Call for Sites were run in parallel to these consultations and an additional Call for Sites was completed in August 2018.
-The Council has been developing Local Plan evidence base studies and assessing potential sites for allocation. - 2.16 The latest Local Development Scheme was published in December 2020 and contains an updated Local Plan timetable (Table 1).
-A second Regulation 18 consultation is anticipated to take place over the period June July 2021 and the Regulation 19 Draft Plan Publication is expected in late 2021.
+The Council has been developing Local Plan evidence base studies and assessing potential sites for allocation - 2.17 The latest Local Development Scheme was published in February 2022 and contains an updated Local Plan timetable (Table 1).
+A third Regulation 18 consultation is anticipated to take place over the period November December 2022 and the Regulation 19 Draft Plan Publication is expected in late 2023.